LSFLK/superapp-mobile/backend/README.md

 ## Environment Variables (Alternative)
-All configurables can be supplied via environment variables supported by Ballerina (e.g., `--`, or environment variable mapping).
+All configurables can be supplied via environment variables supported by Ballerina.
 Prefer `config.toml` for local dev.

 ## Deployment Notes
 - Build the JAR via `bal build` and deploy in a JVM environment that can access `config.toml` and key material.